Businesses — and their owners and executives — may need to adjust their tax strategies

 - You owe no regular tax when you exercise the ISOs.

 - If you sell the stock after holding the shares at least one year from the date of exercise and two years from the date the ISOs were granted, you pay tax on the sale at your long-term capital gains rate.
+You also may owe the NIIT.

 - If you sell the stock before long-term capital gains treatment applies, a “disqualifying disposition” occurs and any gain is taxed as compensation at ordinary-income rates.
+(Disqualified dispositions aren’t, however, subject to FICA and Medicare tax, including the additional 0.9% Medicare tax.)

 If you’ve received ISOs, plan carefully when to exercise them and whether to immediately sell shares received from an exercise or hold them.
 Waiting to exercise ISOs until just before the expiration date (when the stock value may be the highest, assuming the stock is appreciating) and holding on to the stock long enough to garner long-term capital gains treatment often is beneficial.
 But there’s also market risk to consider.